vinid/cade/README.rst

 Scientific stuff (again, Reddit) that you can learn with CADE.

-For example, you can take the vector of the word Arceus, from the Pokemon corpus and find that it is very similar to the word `god` in the Science corpous.
+For example, you can take the vector of the word Arceus, from the Pokemon corpus and find that it is very similar to the word `god` in the Science corpus.
 You wonder why?
 Arceus is the good of Pokemons!
+See some examples of mapping like this in the table, where we show the top-5 nearest neighbors of the mapped space!

 .. image:: https://raw.githubusercontent.com/vinid/cade/master/img/mappings.png
    :width: 400pt